Prof-Rosario-UCLA/team19/README.md

 5. **After review and approval**, your changes will be merged into the nightly branch

-6. **Nightly integration** runs at midnight, and if all tests pass, nightly is automatically merged into main
+6. **Nightly integration** runs at midnight (UTC), and if all tests pass, nightly is automatically merged into main

 ### Unit Testing